M1n3c4rt/ijo/ijo_docs.md

 A valid ◯ program defines a single type function called 主.
 It has the same syntax as other type functions.

 One argument is provided in the command line.
-When the program is run, a decimal number (interpreted as a binary string) passed as the command line argument is coerced into the type described by the function body using a specific series of steps (described in the next section), and then the final value is displayed to the user.
+When the program is run, the provided value (syntax described later) is coerced into the type described by the function body using a specific series of steps (described in the next section), and then the final value is displayed to the user.

 # COERCION
 The heart of ◯ is the fact that _a function can be infered entirely from its type._ The behaviour for all possible combinations of two types are given below: